Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and

-For a fixed set of network parameters, only a few values of $n_A$ occurred with high likelihood (see Fig.~\ref{f:mft_sims_activeRates_vs_sdPert_nActive}C for the probability of finding $n_A$ active clusters at different values of the $\Delta_H^{E}$ arousal modulation).
-For all values of the $\Delta_H^{E}$ arousal modulation, the most likely number of active clusters was $n_A^{*} = 3$.
-To summarize the behavior of the clustered networks as a function of $\Delta_H^{E}$, we examined the active and inactive cluster rates conditioned on $n_A^{*}$ ($r_{n_A^*,\uparrow}$ and $r_{n_A^*,\downarrow}$, respectively; Fig.~\ref{f:mean_field_vs_sims}B).
-We also performed a supplementary analysis that examined the cluster rates for different values of $n_A$ (Fig.~\ref{f:mft_sims_activeRates_vs_sdPert_nActive}).
-Both of the aforementioned analyses were based on 150 trials per network realization (5 stimuli $\times$ 30 trials/stimulus).
-See Sec.~\ref{s:mft_sim_Jplus_comparison} and Fig.~\ref{f:mft_sims_baseline_Jeeplus_sweep} for details on the analysis of active and inactive cluster rates as a function of the intracluster coupling $J_{EE}^{+}$.
+At a fixed arousal level, only some values of $n_A$ occur with high likelihood; moreover, the most likely number of active clusters ($n_A^*$) varies with arousal (see Fig.~\ref{f:mft_supp}C for the probability of finding $n_A$ active clusters at different arousal levels).
+To summarize the behavior of the clustered networks as a function of arousal, we thus computed the active and inactive cluster rates conditioned on the most likely number of active clusters at each level of arousal (results shown in Fig.~\ref{f:mean_field_vs_sims}B).
+This analysis was based on 150 trials per network realization (5 stimuli $\times$ 30 trials/stimulus), and results were averaged over 10 different networks.
+See ``\textit{\nameref{s:mft_sim_Jplus_comparison}}" and Fig.~\ref{f:mft_supp} for details on the analysis of active and inactive cluster rates as a function of the intracluster weight factor $J_{EE}^{+}$.